AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 * Can be applied to both historical and new data in a non-destructive manner.
 * Allows you to create one or many virtual views on top of an Adobe Analytics report suite for for use by different business teams.
 * May be used to control access to and curate different kinds of data for different users in Adobe Analytics.
 * Provides optional [report-time processing](https://experienceleague.adobe.com/docs/analytics/components/virtual-report-suites/vrs-report-time-processing.html?lang=en) capabilities for Adobe Analytics.
+In this case, a VRS may be used to create a custom definition for "visit".
 * Is applied at report runtime.
 This is _after_ the data has been collected and stored within Adobe Analytics.
 * Is required for [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html?lang=en) in Adobe Analytics.
+* Has available the same number of variables for use as a standard Analytics Report Suite (250 eVars, 250 props, 1000 events), although VRS curation can limit which variables are exposed to users
+* Supports custom calendar options

 A virtual report suite is (does) not: